tacolopo/sdk-tutorials/onboarding/1-introduction-blockchain/tech-background-blockchain.md

 A **fault-tolerant design** requires:

-* **No single point of failure** as a fault-tolerant system should continue operating uninterrupted while it is repaired.
+* **No single point of failure**, as a fault-tolerant system should continue operating uninterrupted while it is repaired.
-* **Fault isolation and containment** as failures should not affect the entire system by being isolated and contained.
+* **Fault isolation and containment**, as failures should not affect the entire system by being isolated and contained.
 * **Reversion modes** should be available.

 When learning about blockchain, it is worth understanding these fundamentals because the technology operates in a similarly uncertain environment.
 Blockchain is designed to be fault-tolerant, thereby minimizing potential disruption and damage in adverse conditions.